Australia wide

 Western Australia

-Ishar provides counselling and health checks and runs classes and support groups for women from diverse cultural backgrounds in Perth’s northern suburbs.
+Ishar provides counselling and health checks and runs classes and support groups for vulnerable women and families from refugee and migrant backgrounds in Perth’s northern suburbs.

 WA Office of Multicultural Interests

-The Office of Multicultural Interests is part of the WA Department of Local Government.
-It promotes multiculturalism and improves services to Western Australians from diverse cultural, linguistic and religious backgrounds.
+The Office of Multicultural Interests promotes multiculturalism and improves services to Western Australians from diverse cultural, linguistic and religious backgrounds.

 Find raisingchildren.net.au articles, picture guides and videos translated into Languages other than English.